 0 = Student did not provide compelling evidence that extra funds would impact research and/or education.

 Applicants should have submitted a budget for their research expenses (i.e., supplies, equipment, analyses, etc).

 3 = Student has no grant, contract, or other sources of funding.

 2 = Student has some grant or contract funding, but cannot cover all supplies for whatever reason.

-1 = Student’s advisor could fund the student’s request if necessary, but student is seeking out additional sources of funding outside of advisor’s budget.
+1 = Student’s advisor could fund the student’s request if necessary, but the student is seeking out additional sources of funding outside of the advisor’s budget.

 0 = Budget missing from application materials or inappropriate amount or item requested